 Join GenR Are you a student or young professional with enthusiasm for awareness-raising, community outreach, and fundraising?
 Seattle [at] Rescue.org (subject: GenR%20Seattle%20information) (Join GenR) - a committee of young adults who support the IRC in Seattle’s work!

-Employ Refugees Refugees are eager to find work and integrate into their new community.
-The IRC’s employment services helps prepare refugees for Seattle’s job market and secure employment locally.
-Seattle [at] Rescue.org (subject: employment%20opportunities%20for%20refugees) (Contact the IRC) if interested in offering employment opportunities to newly-arrived refugees.
+Employ Newcomers The IRC’s economic empowerment program helps newcomers prepare for Seattle’s job market and work toward their career goals in the U.S. Seattle [at] Rescue.org (subject: employment%20opportunities%20for%20refugees) (Contact the IRC) if interested in offering employment opportunities to newly-arrived refugees.
 Read more about the business community’s support of resettled refugees at Partnerships for Refugees.

 To learn more about any of these opportunities, email us at Seattle [at] Rescue.org () or call 206-623-2105